thilakarraj/tungsten-toolbox/cookbook/README.txt

 4) edit $cookbook_dir/USER_VALUES.sh
 5) Optionally, but recommended: VALIDATE your cluster, i.e check that the installer can work fine in them.
    Run $cookbook_dir/validate_cluster
    This command does not install anything, but will perform all healthy checks.
-Thus you will know if your sustem is fit to install Tungsten.
+Thus you will know if your system is fit to install Tungsten.
    If anything goes wrong and you want to see more detail, repeat the validation in debug mode:
    VERBOSE=2 $cookbook_dir/validate_cluster